jborjon/M335_Borjon_Joseph/Case_Study_12/Case_Study/semester-project.md

 ## So, what's the answer?

-Seeing the counties where school-age children committed suicide, at at what rates, should begin to answer the question:
+Seeing the counties where school-age children committed suicide, and at what rates, should begin to answer the question:

 ```r